pschool-in/curriculum/content/grammar/adverb-draft.md

 Deepen moved forward to answer.
 ```
 ```
-From the 13th century onward a reaction set in.
+Petrol Bunk is far away from my Office.
 Mugil looked upwards to the heavens.
+We find Indians everywhere.
 The doctor is in duty.
 Come and sit by me.
 The balloon went up.